kami-language/kami-theory/README.md

  - A recent version of [Agda](https://github.com/agda/agda)
  - The [agda standard library](https://github.com/agda/agda-stdlib)
  - The [agda-prelude](https://github.com/UlfNorell/agda-prelude)
- - The [agora](https://github.com/determi-io/agora) library, which was mostly developed previously by the author, but required some changes to faciliate the current project.
+ - The [agora](https://codeberg.org/determi-io/agora) library, which was developed previously by the author, but required some changes to faciliate the current project.

 The libraries have to be installed as described in the [agda manual](https://agda.readthedocs.io/en/v2.6.4.2/tools/package-system.html).